myltsev-learning/aws-mls-c01/concepts/machine learning/K-Nearest Neighbor Algorithm.md

 2. **Choose the value of k**: Select the number of nearest neighbors (k) that will be used for classification or regression.
 3. **Calculate the distances**: For a new data point, calculate the distance between that point and all the training examples using a distance metric (e.g., Euclidean distance, Manhattan distance, or others).
 4. **Find the nearest neighbors**: Select the k training examples that are closest to the new data point based on the calculated distances.
-5. **Classify or predict**: For classification tasks, assign the class label that is most frequent among the k nearest neighbors.
+5. **Classify or predict**: For classification tasks, assign the [[concepts/machine learning/Classes|class]] label that is most frequent among the k nearest neighbors.
 For regression tasks, take the average or median of the target values of the k nearest neighbors.

 ## Distance Metrics